stuartellis/sve-personal-website/content/articles/buildah-gitlab.md

 ### Example Containerfile

 > A Containerfile uses the Dockerfile format.
-The name indicates that this file is intended by used by standards-compliant tools, and does not include any features that are specific to Docker.
+The name indicates that this file may by used by standards-compliant tools like Buildah, and does not include any features that are specific to Docker.

 ```dockerfile
 FROM node:24-alpine AS builder